DandelionSprout/adfilt/.github/ISSUE_TEMPLATE/forms-for-those-who-wish-to-help-me-write-lists.md

 - [ ] Icelandic
 - [ ] Faroese
 - [ ] Northern Sami
+- [ ] Southern Sami

 ## Things that concern the adblock community at large

-- [ ] Finding out who the current secretive owner of [uBlock LLC](https://chrome.google.com/webstore/detail/ublock/epcnnfbjfcgphgdmggkamkmgojdagdnn) and [a fake namesake of AdBlock](https://chrome.google.com/webstore/detail/adblock/dgpfeomibahlpbobpnjpcobpechebadh) is
 - [ ] Lobbying for Chrome Extensions and/or Firefox Add-Ons to delist very-low-quality adblocker forks that don't have their disclaimers or distribution licences straight
 - [ ] Figuring out how many of my and other listmakers' lists that can be accessed from internet-censoring trigger-happy countries (e.g. Saudi Arabia, Iran, PR-China)

-## Other things:

-- [ ] Setting up file combination scripts like what EasyList and Frellwit are using
-- [ ] Create automatically generated MD5 hashes that are added to lists when they're edited
+- [ ] Lobbying for Pale Moon to support WebExtensions